 If possible, try to catch the cat, providing food can establish trust.

 Even if you can’t catch the cat, take a photo and post it on social media.
 Most communities have a Facebook page and/or a lost pets group.
 Contact local veterinarians and animal shelters in the area with a description of the cat.
 Somebody might be missing it.

 If you can’t catch it, ask your local council or animal welfare group if they have the use of a cat trap.
 If successful, take the cat to a veterinarian to check for a microchip.

 If you are unable to help, contact your local rescue group and ask them to step in.
-All it takes is one phone call which might change the life of a stray animal.
+All it takes is one phone call that might change the life of a stray animal.
 All you have to do is watch some of the videos posted on the Hope For Paws (a rescue group in California) Facebook page to see just how their work changes the lives of so many pets.

 Homeless cats quickly develop colonies.
 The more cats, the more difficult it becomes as cats begin to reproduce and the problem snowballs.